What is Pilbo up to today?

 Creating urban forest experiences in Gujarat

-By Acacia Eco Trust
+Ahmedabad, Gujarat | By Acacia Eco Trust

 India lost nearly 2 million hectares of tree cover between 2001 and 2020

 This represents an overall decrease of nearly 5% tree cover over the last two decades.
-During times of rapid urbanisation, burgeoning population, and a very stretched urban infrastructure, it is critical to add and maintain urban forest cover in cities.
+India will have nearly 814 million urban dwellers by 2050, compared to approximately 471 million in 2019.
+It is critical to add and maintain urban forest cover in cities.

 These parks so dense that they are rightfully named ‘Oxygen Parks’, and integrates usable green spaces into its design.
 Local communities and residents are involved in the entire process - from park design to plantation and maintenance.